logicplace/pm-dev-docs/hardware/cpu/bios.md

 No official software uses this.
 Not sure anything should...

-### Enter high speed operation
+### Enter normal operation

 Called via `INT [72h]`

-This causes the PM to enter high speed operation mode, clocking the CPU off of OSC3 instead of OSC1.
+This causes the PM to enter normal operation mode, clocking the CPU off of OSC3 instead of OSC1.
 This is the default state when exiting the BIOS, so it only ever needs to be called if [74h][] is ever used.

 No official software uses this.